multicatch/esp32_eink_picture_frame/README.md

 The pictures are uploaded via Bluetooth.
 They need to be converted to raw Spectra 6 format (4bpp), I've used [this script by quark-zju](https://gist.github.com/quark-zju/e488eb206ba66925dc23692170ba49f9) and made [another script](./bmp_to_bin.py) that converts the output image to a proper 4bpp palette.
 The original script also outputs sp6 files with raw data, but unfortunately the palette is wrong for my display.

+## Picture uploader

-The scripts were adapter as a HTML+JS tool: [ESP32 Picture Frame Uploader](https://multicatch.github.io/picture-frame/).
+The scripts were adapted as an HTML+JS tool: [ESP32 Picture Frame Uploader](https://multicatch.github.io/picture-frame/).
 You need Chrome (Mac, Windows, Android) or Bluefy (iOS) to use this tool.

+The source code of this tool is here: [bluetooth/uploader](./bluetooth/uploader).

 ## Images